 Obtaining Proper Insurance Coverage for Your UK Wedding Planning Business

 Having the right insurance is crucial to protect your wedding planning business from unexpected events and liabilities.
+Liability insurance for a wedding planning business can cost £100 to £ 300 or more per year.

 General liability insurance should be a top priority.
 It covers bodily injuries and property damage claims stemming from incidents during events, such as guests slipping or vendors damaging venue property.

-Professional liability insurance (errors and omissions) also provides important protection.
+Professional liability insurance (errors and omissions) also provides essential protection.
 It covers legal fees and damages if a client sues you for negligence, breach of contract, or failure to deliver services.
 For example, if a scheduling error leaves the couple's preferred photographer double-booked.

 Other recommended coverage options include: